gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

     [dataViews: string]: any;
 };

-// Warning: (ae-internal-missing-underscore) The name "InsightRecording" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export type InsightRecording = {
     obj: IInsight;
 };

-// Warning: (ae-internal-missing-underscore) The name "LegacyExecutionRecording" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal @deprecated
 export type LegacyExecutionRecording = {
     definition: IExecutionDefinition;